fiqci.ems.fiqci_backend#

 Get the raw (unmitigated) counts from the most recent run.

-List of raw count dictionaries, or None if no run has been performed yet.
+List of raw count dictionaries, or None if no run’s result has been computed yet.

 - property mitigator_options: dict[str, Any]#